How to get a notification when a task is completed in Windows 10

 Create alert

-The notification that will appear will be through the command line.
-A command window will open and will inform you about it.
-You can also set it to close automatically after a few minutes.
+The notification that will be displayed will be through the command line.
+A command prompt window will open and let you know about it.
+You can also set it to turn itself off after a few minutes.

 Step 1.
 Open the Task Schedule.
-If you do not know how, do it in the start menu the word “Scheduled” (Scheduled tasks).
+If you do not know how, search the start menu for the word "Scheduled" (Scheduled tasks).

 Step 2.
 Create a new task from which you want to receive a notification whenever it is running or just select one of the existing ones to set it to alert you.